-Many organizations provide traffic reports that provide real-time information on the conditions on the roads that include details on accidents, road construction, chemical spills, and weather.
+Many outlets provide traffic reports with real-time information including details on accidents, road construction, chemical spills, and weather.
 A wide range of transportation alternatives is available for commuters who want to avoid the Beltway altogether.

 I-495 Driving Tips

 - Plan your route in advance and give yourself plenty of time to move to the right-hand lane when exiting.
 In heavy traffic, it can be difficult to switch lanes and might require more time than you would expect.

 - Traffic can be unpredictable.
 Be flexible and ready to use an alternate route if necessary.